cybozu-go/meows/docs/user-manual.md

 Choose the time in UTC you want to extend the `Pod` by and click `Extend`.
 This button can be clicked multiple times if the `Pod` still exists.

-NOTE:
-The time picker feature is still beta, and [`github.com/slack-go/slack`](https://github.com/slack-go/slack) can parse interactive messages which contains a time picker component after [this](https://github.com/slack-go/slack/pull/918) change is released.

 How to recreate Pod when update
 -------------------------------